-Other than AQS1301, all of Aequus' internal product candidates are currently at the pre-clinical stage.
+Aequus' internal development product candidates are currently at the pre-clinical stage, with AQS1303 having completed a non-IND POC studies and is now IND submission ready following pre-IND feedback from the FDA.
 Aequus' internal product candidates still must undergo all levels of registration clinical trials.
 The conduct of registration clinical trials and the submission of a successful IND/NDA in the United States or CTA/NDS in Canada is a complicated process.
 As an organization, Aequus has not conducted a registration clinical trial before and has limited experience in preparing, submitting and prosecuting regulatory filings.
 Aequus also has had limited interactions with the TPD, FDA and similar regulatory agencies in other jurisdictions and has not discussed Aequus' current clinical trial designs or implementation with the TPD, FDA or similar regulatory agencies.
 Consequently, even if Aequus' initial clinical trials are successful, Aequus may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to NDA/NDS submission and approval of Aequus' proposed products or any other future product candidate Aequus may develop.
 Aequus may require more time and incur greater costs than Aequus' competitors and may not succeed in obtaining regulatory approvals of products that Aequus develops.
 Failure to commence or complete, or delays in, Aequus' planned clinical trials, would prevent Aequus from or delay Aequus in commercializing Aequus' proposed products or any other future product candidate Aequus develops.

 Failure can occur at any stage of clinical development.
-If the clinical trials for AQS1301 or any of Aequus' potential future product candidates are unsuccessful, Aequus could be required to abandon development of such product.
+If the clinical trials for AQS1303, AQS1304 or any of Aequus' potential future product candidates are unsuccessful, Aequus could be required to abandon development of such product.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 A failure of one or more clinical trials can occur at any stage of testing for a variety of reasons.
 The outcome of preclinical testing and early clinical trials may not be predictive of the outcome of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-For example, adverse events may occur or other risks may be discovered in Aequus' expected Phase 1 Bioequivalence clinical trial for AQS1301 that could cause Aequus to suspend or terminate the clinical trial.
 In some instances, there can be significant variability in safety or efficacy results between different trials of the same product candidate due to numerous factors, including changes in or adherence to trial protocols, differences in size and type of the subject populations and the rates of dropout among clinical trial subjects.
 Aequus' future clinical trial results therefore may not demonstrate safety and efficacy sufficient to obtain regulatory approval for its product candidates.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
-Any future clinical trials Aequus may undertake may not be successful.
+Any future clinical trials Aeguus may undertake may not be successful.